KANSAS WOMEN ATTORNEYS ASSOCIATION

 3.3 No political activities.
 No substantial part of the activities of the Association shall be the carrying on of partisan politics.

 3.4 Non-profit tax code restrictions.
-Notwithstanding any other provisions of its extent not permitted to be carried on by an association exempt from federal income tax under 501(c)(6) of the IRS Code of 1954.
+Notwithstanding any other prov1s10ns of its Articles of Incorporation, the Association shall not carry on any activities to any extent not permitted to be carried on by an association exempt from federal income tax under§ 501(c)(6) of the IRS Code of 1954.

 4.1 Voting members.
 Voting members shall be persons licensed to practice law who subscribe to the purposes of the Association and who have paid the applicable membership fee.
 Each member shall have one vote.